sooriyaarachchi/pybites.github.io-src/content/codechallenge10.md

 For the rest we kept the template pretty empty to not force you too much into one direction.

 Of course if you have questions use the comments below.
 End of this week we discuss our solution and we hope we all learn a lot from each other.

+### Bonus

+* Use persistence to keep track of scores (invent your own system) and report when the user breaks a new record.

+* We focus on the logic so command line is the required interface, however if you like to wrap this into a GUI, feel free ...

 ### To follow along with our challenges